 Shop Vac Recommendation

-If you are thinking of purchasing a new shop vac, we highly recommend that you look at this Dustless Wet/Dry shop vacuum by Dustless Technologies.
+If you are thinking of purchasing a new shop vac, we highly recommend that you look at this Dustless Wet/Dry shop vacuum at Amazon by Dustless Technologies.
 These are excellent vacuums that work extremely well when vacuuming up concrete dust, drywall dust, and variety of other fine dust particulates.

 Once the grinding is done, it’s time to make sure the garage floor is clean of all the dust.
 If you ground the floor wet, then chances are the floor is clean.